 With different circuits offering calling for different racing styles, it is little wonder why, for fans, choosing a favourite is sometimes a difficult task.
 However, there are some circuits that almost every fan of Formula One racing gets excited about every year.

 Perhaps the most famous racing courses of all time, the Circuit de Monaco is a street circuit that threads through the glamorous city of Monte Carlo.
 With its complex layout and numerous chicanes, the Circuit de Monaco is a circuit that favours skill and timing over sheer speed and power.
 Racing legend Nelson Piquet once described navigating the course akin to “guiding a bicycle around your living room,” due to its tight and twisting nature.
-In addition to this, spectators are also treated to the beauty of Monet Carlo as a backdrop to this most famous of Grand Prix locations.
+In addition to this, spectators are also treated to the beauty of Monte Carlo as a backdrop to this most famous of Grand Prix locations.
 This is one of the most popular courses on the circuit, so make sure you book your tickets, flight and accommodation early!

 Known universally as “the home of British racing,” Silverstone is perhaps the antithesis of the Circuit de Monaco in terms of layout and structure.
 Built on the site of Royal Air Force bomber station, the Silverstone circuit offers drivers long stretches of track mixed in with a couple of tight corners.
 Unlike Monaco, speed and power count for everything here and the track is a firm favourite amongst fans who like to see engines pushed to their very limits.